← The archive Dispatch

 Booking a ride: open an app, see who’s nearby, check the rating, tap a button.
 Finding a restaurant: search, read reviews, look at photos, book a table.
 Hiring someone to renovate your kitchen: ask your neighbour, scroll through a Facebook group, hope for the best.
 And even when you get a name from someone you trust, you have no way to verify whether that person is right for your project.

-The information asymmetry is staggering.
+The information gap is brutal.
 As a homeowner you have no idea what a fair price is, what a realistic timeline looks like, or whether the person you’re hiring has ever done anything like your project.
 As a professional you’re drowning in tire-kickers and poorly scoped requests, spending hours on site visits that go nowhere, competing on price because there’s no way to compete on quality.

 What the contractors told me